 Absolutely.
 I have a lot of clients who are non-binary as well as some clients who are transgender.
 I try very hard to make this online space welcoming to all, because I really think that should be the norm in this day and age.

 Gender is a social construct.

 Yes.
-We have completed the relevant professional training courses in order to teach pole dance for fitness safely and effectively, such as Xpert Pole Fitness, ElevatED Pole Fitness, Liquid Motion Floorwork and Vertical Dance; you can rest assured that you are in good hands!
-We are also qualified Sports Specific and Occupational First Aid, with the relevant insurance.
-You can see our certifications on display at the studio.
+I have completed the relevant professional training courses in order to teach pole dance safely and effectively, you can rest assured that you are in good hands!

 …In IPDA, I not only felt comfortable among others, I genuinely felt the desire to applaud others; I wasn’t feeling jealous of other girls.
 The inclusiveness I felt was amazing.
 It doesn’t matter if I am Greek, it doesn’t matter if I think my legs are proportionally way bigger than my arms, in IPDA there are people that are happy to see me and I am happy to see them.